unity-cn/MegascansAbandonedApartment_URP/README.md

 Add Decals feature in the scene

 ### Note:

-There are sample URP ShaderGraph shader for reference, They can be converted to HDRP
+<li>There are sample URP ShaderGraph shader for reference, They can be converted to HDRP</li>

+<li>Do not use any Real-time Raytracing feature </li>